olgaemms/davidemms.github.io/_posts/2019-09-18-030-diving-into-the-results.md

 If you're interested in gene duplication events then this table contains a lot of data.
 Across these six species OrthoFinder identified 39,174 gene duplication events, all of which are cross-referenced to the gene tree in which they occurred!
 These events are also summarised by orthogroup and by species tree node in the files **Duplications_per_Orthogroup.tsv** and **Duplications_per_Species_Tree_Node.tsv** which are both in the directory **Comparative_Genomics_Statistics/**.

 ## Orthogroups
 Often we're interested in group-wise species comparisons, that is comparisons across a clade of species rather than between a pair of species.
 The generalisation of orthology to multiple species is the orthogroup.
-Just like orthologues are the genes descended from a single gene in the last common ancestor of a pair of species and orthogroup is the set of genes descended from a single gene in a group of species.
+Just like orthologues are the genes descended from a single gene in the last common ancestor of a pair of species an orthogroup is the set of genes descended from a single gene in a group of species.
 Each gene tree from OrthoFinder, for example the one above, is for one orthogroup.
 The orthogroup gene tree is the tree we need to look at if we want it to include all pairwise orthologues.
 And even though some of the genes within an orthogroup can be paralogs of one another, if we tried to take any genes out then we would also be removing orthologs too.

 So if we want to do a comparison of the 'equivalent' genes in a set of species, we need to do the comparison across the genes in an othogroup.
 The orthogroups are in the file **Orthogroups/Orthogroups.tsv**.
 This table has one orthogroup per line and one spcies per column and is ordered from largest orthogroup to smallest.
 There is also a file in the legacy OrthoMCL format: **/Orthogroups/Orthogroups.txt**.